Everything You Need to Know About Impact-Resistant Gloves

 Testing Method:

 The palm of the impact-resistant glove is cut away, so the testing area only includes the back of the glove’s shell and the impact absorbing material.
 This halved glove is then placed on a metal anvil with a special force transducer underneath to record how much force goes through the glove.
 Next, a 2.5 kg striker is dropped on the testing location, imparting 5 joules of energy into the glove.
 The force transducer records the impact force.
-This test is repeated for each knuckle, finger, and thumb (knuckles are test four times while fingers and thumbs are tested five times).
-The average of the knuckle tests is compared to the average of the fingers/thumb tests to determine the final impact testing score.
+This test is repeated for each knuckle, finger, and thumb (knuckles are tested four times while fingers and thumbs are tested five times).
+The average of the knuckle tests is compared to the average of the fingers/thumb tests to determine the final impact testing score:

-EN388: 2016 European Standard
+EN388 European Standard

 Compared to the ANSI/ISEA 138-2019 standard, the EN388 dictates fairly limited testing criteria for impact protection.
 Under this standard, the same testing method is used as ANSI/ISEA, but only the back-of-hand material on the knuckles is tested, not the fingers or thumb.
 Under this method:

-• If the average transmitted force is less than or equal to 7kN, then the gloves receive a pass rating, indicated by the letter “P” on the EN388standard shield
+· If the average transmitted force is less than or equal to 7kN, then the gloves receive a pass rating, indicated by the letter “P” on the EN388 standard shield

-• A letter “X” indicates that a glove has not been tested
+· A letter “X” indicates that a glove has not been tested

-An example of the impact-resistant markings can be seen in the image below:
+An example of the impact-resistant markings can be seen in the image below.

 UK Conformity Assessed (UKCA) Standard